Sustainable design: Sustainable technologies

-Sustainable technologies use less energy, fewer limited resources, do not deplete natural resources, do not directly or indirectly pollute the environment, and can be reused or recycled at the end of their useful life.
-They may also be technology that help identify areas of growth by giving feedback in terms of data or alerts allowed to be analyzed to improve environmental footprints.
-There is significant overlap with appropriate technology, which emphasizes the suitability of technology to the context, in particular considering the needs of people in developing countries.
-The most appropriate technology may not be the most sustainable one; and a sustainable technology may have high cost or maintenance requirements that make it unsuitable as an "appropriate technology", as that term is commonly used.
+Sustainable technologies are intended to use less energy and fewer limited resources, avoid depletion of natural resources, reduce direct and indirect pollution, and allow reuse or recycling at the end of useful life.
+They may also provide data, feedback or alerts that help identify opportunities for improving environmental performance.
+There is overlap with appropriate technology, which emphasises suitability to context, especially the needs of people in developing countries.
+However, the most appropriate technology is not always the most sustainable, and a sustainable technology may have costs or maintenance requirements that make it unsuitable in a particular context.

 "Technology is deeply entrenched in our society; without it, society would immediately collapse.
 Moreover, technological changes can be perceived as easier to accomplish than lifestyle changes that might be required to solve the problems that we face."

 The design of sustainable technology relies heavily on the flow of new information.
 Sustainable technology such as smart metering systems and intelligent sensors reduce energy consumption and help conserve water.
 These systems are ones that have more fundamental changes, rather than just switching to simple sustainable designs.
 Such designing requires constant updates and evolutions, to ensure true environmental sustainability, because the concept of sustainability is ever changing – with regards to our relationship with the environment.
 A large part of designing sustainable technology involves giving control to the users for their comfort and operation.
 For example, dimming controls help people adjust the light levels to their comfort.
 Sectioned lighting and lighting controls let people manipulate their lighting needs without worrying about affecting others – therefore reducing lighting loads.